laodeaman-ai/ladock/README.md

 ```
 ## License

-This software is distributed under the MIT License.
+This software is distributed under the Apache License 2.0.
 See the `LICENSE` file for details.

 ## Developer Contact